aws-samples/automate-user-onboarding-for-fsi-with-generative-ai/README.md

 amplify add hosting
 amplify publish
 ```
-> Note:  In chrome or some other browsers, you may not receive any response from the agent for very long.
-This is due to a Mixed Content error in the console as the ECS public endpoint is in http while the react app is deployed to https.
-To solve this in Chrome, press of the icon near the URL > Site settings > Insecure content > Allow

 * Visit the outputted domain where your application has been deployed.
 Congratulations you can not start talking to the digital assistant!